vinceskahan/weatherflow-udp-listener/README.md

 ```

 ### Decoding WeatherFlow data into WeeWX terminology

 The --weewx option maps WeatherFlow variable names to WeeWX-compatible parameter names, matching the WeeWX schema.
+Only some observations from the Air and Sky have mappings to WeeWX fields, so many of the available WeatherFlow measurements are skipped.

-Again, in this example we add the --stdout option to get more info of what it's decoding for illustrative purposes below...
+In this example we add the --stdout option to get more info of what it's decoding for illustrative purposes below...

 ```